elcoco/microdot/README.md

 # Microdot :: a simple dotfiles manager

+Currently under development and will probably break every now and then...

 ## Features
 - **Channels:** Dotfiles are organized in channels.
 You can keep channels with sets of dotfiles for separate computers.
 Or keep common sets of dotfiles that are shared between computers.
 - **Encryption:** Dotfiles can be encrypted individually.
 An optional daemon can watch the unencrypted dotfile for changes and automatically keep the encrypted file up to date.